 Under the leadership of Wilford (Bill) Morris (former Professor of Agricultural Economics), the West Africa Project was funded by USAID in the 1970s to conduct sorghum and millet research in Burkina Faso, the Gambia, Mali, Niger and Senegal.
-Eighteen returning Peace Corps volunteers who had worked in those countries were admitted for graduate studies to the Department and were stationed in those countries.
+Eighteen returning Peace Corps volunteers who had worked in those countries were admitted for graduate studies were stationed in those countries.
 Long-time staff member Katy Ibrahim played a key role in this project and many others in subsequent decades.

 In 1979, T. Kelley White served briefly as Interim Director of IPIA while Woods Thomas was on sabbatical in Washington, DC working with USAID.
 During this period the College further expanded its international efforts with the International Sorghum and Millet (INTSORMIL) Project which was managed by the University of Nebraska.
 INTSORMIL was one of the early USAID